Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof

 The classification of simple objects $H$ in $\mathcal{C}_{N, \ell}$ follows a two-step strategy.
 First of all, we classify the possible generic fibres $H_\mathbb{Q}$.
 Since finite flat group schemes over fields of characteristic 0 are étale \cite[pg.
 138, (II)]{Tate_FLT}, this is equivalent to classifying the corresponding $\Gamma_\mathbb{Q}$-modules $H(\overline{\mathbb{Q}})$ \cite[pg.
 137]{Tate_FLT}.
 These modules, being the representations attached to a simple object in $\mathcal{C}_{N, \ell}$, must respect various ramification constraints that will be further discussed in Section \ref{sec:strategy_generic_fibre}.

 Once we have the classification of the generic fibres $H_\mathbb{Q}$, one has to understand in how many ways $H_\mathbb{Q}$ can be prolonged to $\mathbb{Z}[\frac{1}{N}]$ in order to get an object of $\mathcal{C}_{N, \ell}$.
-The main tools used for this are results of Oort-Tate \cite{Oort_Tate} and Raynaud \cite{Raynaud_type_p}, as discussed in Section \ref{sec:strategy_prolongations}.
+The main tools used for this are Proposition \ref{prop:grp_schms_order_2} and results from Raynaud's paper \cite{Raynaud_type_p}, as discussed in Section \ref{sec:strategy_prolongations}.

 Having determined the simple objects of $\mathcal{C}_{N, \ell}$, we then examine what $\ell$-divisible groups they can give rise to.
 In doing this one first makes a few preliminary restrictions on the $\ell$-group schemes that can occur in an $\ell$-divisible group coming from an abelian variety.
 In this article, sufficient restrictions on such $\ell$-group schemes will follow from classifying extensions of simple objects in $\mathcal{C}_{N, \ell}$ by one another.
 With these preliminary restrictions in hand, one then proceeds to show that all possible $\ell$-divisible groups must come from a known abelian variety.